 - a.
-At 5:00 pm on Friday, the Consult resident contacts the on-call resident physician and a "hand-off communication" is performed, face-to-face if possible.
+At 6:00 am on Saturday, the night float resident contacts the on-call resident physician and a "hand-off communication" is performed, face-to-face if possible.
 If face-to-face communication is not possible (e.g. the on-call resident physician is scrubbed in surgery), then the "hand-off communication" is performed over the phone.
-Additionally, prior to leaving, the Consult resident updates the "Patient List" which is an Excel spreadsheet maintained and updated on a computer in the urology resident physician room at UWHC.
+Additionally, prior to leaving, the night float resident updates the "Patient List" which is an Excel spreadsheet maintained and updated on a computer in the urology resident physician room at UWHC.
 Access to this file is protected as the room is accessible only by a key code, and the computer is password-protected. - b.
-At 7am Saturday, 7am Sunday, and 6am Monday, the outgoing UWHC post-call resident physician contacts the incoming UWHC on-call resident physician and a "hand-off communication" is performed face-to-face if possible.
+At 6 pm Saturday, 6 am Sunday, and 6am Sunday, the outgoing UWHC post-call resident physician contacts the incoming UWHC on-call/night float resident physician and a "hand-off communication" is performed face-to-face if possible.
 If face-to-face communication is not possible (e.g. the on-call resident physician is scrubbed in surgery), then the "hand-off communication" is performed over the phone.
-Additionally, prior to leaving at 7am, the outgoing post-call resident physician updates the "Patient List".
+Additionally, prior to leaving at 6am, the outgoing post-call resident physician updates the "Patient List".